mrperfect2641/kid-education/docs/prd.md

 - Handle system reports and feedback
 - Maintain and update content, quizzes, and lessons
 - Manage class leaderboards
-- Approve real-life eco-actions\n- No option to play quizzes, games, view leaderboard as a participant, or access learning modules as a student\n
+- Approve real-life eco-actions\n- No option to play quizzes, games, view leaderboard as a participant, or access learning modules as a student

 ### 4.4 External Verifier (Optional)
 - Validate real-life eco-actions submitted by students
 - Provide additional verification layer for eco-activities